-What often times ends up happening is because those shoulder blade muscles are stabilizers, if there’s any type of pain, injury, or poor posture, these muscles end up being turned off and not working properly and increasing your risk of injuries.
-It could be neck pain, shoulder impingement, frozen shoulder, plus it ends up increasing your risk of rotator cuff injury because since the scapular muscles are not doing their job, the rotator cuff muscles end up having to work even harder and eventually they can’t take it anymore and get injured.
+What often happens is that those shoulder blade muscles are stabilizers; if there’s any pain, injury, or poor posture, these muscles end up being turned off and not working correctly and increasing your risk of injuries.
+It could be neck pain, shoulder impingement, and frozen shoulder.
+It increases your risk of rotator cuff injury because since the scapular muscles are not doing their job, the rotator cuff muscles end up having to work even more complex.
+Eventually, they can’t take it anymore and get injured.

-That’s the little story on what those scapular muscles are and why they are so important.
+That’s the little story on those scapular muscles and why they are so important.

-Kate Vidulich: Yeah, absolutely.
-I mean this kind of issue affects so many people.
+Kate Vidulich: Yeah.
+I mean, this kind of issue affects so many people.
 This information can apply to anyone in the general population with any neck or shoulder pain.

 Rick Kaselj: Definitely.

-One thing that has an effect on the shoulder is here in North America, we do a lot of sitting.
+One thing that affects the shoulder is here in North America; we do a lot of sitting.
 It can be driving or going on the subway to work.
-While we are at work we are sitting and when we are at home we are sitting while watching TV or checking email.
+While we are at work, we sit, and when we are at home, we sit while watching TV or checking email.
 It all ends up being in the sitting position.

-And if we end up being rounded forward in the shoulders what that ends up doing is lengthening those scapular muscles and putting them in a poor position so they can’t work properly and that puts more stress on that rotator cuff muscle.
+And if we end up being rounded forward in the shoulders, what that ends up doing is lengthening those scapular muscles and putting them in a poor position so they can’t work correctly, which puts more stress on that rotator cuff muscle.

 Poor posture puts the shoulder in a poor position and the head in a poor place, increasing the risk of pain in those two areas, the shoulder and the neck, and increasing the chance of neck and shoulder pain.

-It’s important addressing those scapular muscles and the common mistake that people make when it comes to working their shoulder blade muscles or their scapular muscles is they end up focusing on rowing movements.
+It’s essential to address those scapular muscles.
+The common mistake that people make when it comes to working their shoulder blade muscles or their scapular muscles is that they focus on rowing movements.

-(This is a video on if scapular exercises are bad for the rotator cuff.)
+(This is a video on if scapular exercises are wrong for the rotator cuff.)